hellosign/hellosign-php-sdk/docs/Api/UnclaimedDraftApi.md

 Edit and Resend Unclaimed Draft

 Creates a new signature request from an embedded request that can be edited prior to being sent to the recipients.
 Parameter `test_mode` can be edited prior to request.
 Signers can be edited in embedded editor.
-Requester's email address will remain unchanged if `requester_email_address` parameter is not set.  **NOTE**: Embedded unclaimed drafts can only be accessed in embedded iFrames whereas normal drafts can be used and accessed on HelloSign.
+Requester's email address will remain unchanged if `requester_email_address` parameter is not set.  **NOTE**: Embedded unclaimed drafts can only be accessed in embedded iFrames whereas normal drafts can be used and accessed on Dropbox Sign.

 ### Example